flux-capacitor-io/flux-capacitor-io.github.io/README.md

 ## Message routing

-### Indirect request-response
+### Commands and Queries

 Most applications communicate by sending API calls to eachother.
-Applications can send questions and get an answer back, or they can send a command to do something and get back whether it succeeded, e.g: Give me all shipped products, Add a new order, Delete an order, etc. These are request-response interactions.
+Applications can send a query and get an answer back by doing a GET call, for instance "Give me all shipped products".
+Application can also send a command to do something and get back whether it succeeded, for instance "Add a new order", "Delete an order".
+These queries and commands are the main body of communication between services.

+Direct communication, like API calls, does not scale well for rapidly-changing applications with high performance demands.
+For robustness you need to balance load across multiple service instances, you have to set up api gateways and load balancers to reroute these direct calls.
+And service registries are needed to tell you which services are available to be routed to.
+Besides this infrastructure, you also have direct exposed endpoints, which need to be secured with even more infrastructure, like a firewall, DDoS protection, some authentication mechanism, etc. You would have to hire some cloud infrastructure engineers to deal with all these concerns before being able to launch your product.

-What if your could do request-response completely indirect, asynchronously?
-An application would simply post a question into the world, and receive the answer from the world, without having any technical dependency on the other applications.
-The only thing your application needs to know is "what" question can be asked.
+What if your could send queries and commands completely indirect, and without exposed endpoint?
+All the above mentioned infrastructure would not be needed.
+An application would simply post a query into a single place, and receive the answer from that place, without having any technical dependency on any of the applications that answered.
 It would not known anything about "how" the question ends up in the right place, or "how" the answer is linked back to the application.
-That is something that we support with Flux Capacitor.
+The only thing your application would need to know is "what" question can be answered.

-We provide your applications a single endpoint, where they can post messages and can track messages.
+With Flux Capacitor we have created this indirect, endpointless way for your services to communicate.
+We provide your applications a single endpoint, where your services can post messages and can track messages.

-If you need to ask a question to a another application, you will be able to achieve it with for example this Java code:
+If you need to ask a question to another application (or sometimes itself), you will be able to achieve it with for example this Java code:

 [comment]: <> (@formatter:off)
 ```java